(Updates added to the bottom of article)

 When Delivery Optimization is turned on, your PC sends parts of apps or updates that you’ve downloaded using Delivery Optimization to other PCs on your local network, or on the Internet, depending on your settings.

 In early versions of Windows 10, by default, downloaded Windows Updates may be shared to other computers on the Internet.
 That sharing takes up part of your available Internet bandwidth so that less bandwidth/speed is available to you.
-To avoid the potential slowing down of your available bandwidth/speed, you will need to disable Update Delivery Optimization in Windows 10 by following the steps Microsoft provides in their Windows Update Delivery Optimization FAQ.
+To avoid the potential slowing down of your available bandwidth/speed, you will need to change the settings for Update Delivery Optimization, in Windows 10, by following the steps Microsoft provides in their Windows Update Delivery Optimization FAQ.
+The steps have been summarized, below…

 - Go to Start [Windows logo], then Settings ⚙ > Update & security > Windows Update, and then select Advanced options.

-- On the Advanced options page, select Choose how updates are delivered, and then use the toggle to turn Delivery Optimization off.
-When turned off, you’ll still get updates and apps from Windows Update and from the Windows Store.
+- On the Advanced options page, select Choose how updates are delivered, and then use the toggle to turn Delivery Optimization off (or, a possibly better option may be to leave Delivery Optimization on and select “PCs on my local network”).

 Additionally, even if Delivery Optimization is turned off, if Windows is downloading updates, it may affect your available bandwidth (Internet speed).
 To reduce the chance of this, it would be a good idea to Change When the Computer Sleeps, when plugged-in, so it does not “go to sleep” overnight.